MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 After creating a login, the login can connect to a SQL Database managed instance, but only has the permissions granted to the **public** role.
 Consider performing some of the following activities.

 - To create an Azure AD user from an Azure AD login, see [CREATE USER](../../t-sql/statements/create-user-transact-sql.md).
 - To grant permissions to a user in a database, use the **ALTER SERVER ROLE** ... **ADD MEMBER** statement to add the user to one of the built-in database roles or a custom role, or grant permissions to the user directly using the [GRANT](../../t-sql/statements/grant-transact-sql.md) statement.
-For more information, see [Non-administrator Roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#non-administrator-users), [ALTER SERVER ROLE](../../t-sql/statements/alter-server-role-transact-sql.md).https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#additional-server-level-administrative-roles, and [GRANT](grant-transact-sql.md) statement.
+For more information, see [Non-administrator Roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#non-administrator-users), [ALTER SERVER ROLE](../../t-sql/statements/alter-server-role-transact-sql.md), [Additional server-level administrative roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#additional-server-level-administrative-roles), and [GRANT](grant-transact-sql.md) statement.
 - To grant server-wide permissions, create a database user in the master database and use the **ALTER SERVER ROLE** ... **ADD MEMBER** statement to add the user to one of the administrative server roles.
 For more information, see [Server-Level Roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#groups-and-roles) and [ALTER SERVER ROLE](../../t-sql/statements/alter-server-role-transact-sql.md), and [Server roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#additional-server-level-administrative-roles).
   - Use the following command to add the `sysadmin` role to an Azure AD login:
   `ALTER SERVER ROLE sysadmin ADD MEMBER [AzureAD_Login_name]`